 John Wolffe (Religious Studies)

-The Research Group on War and Conflict in the Twentieth Century organises a programme of workshops, symposia, and conferences every year.
+The Centre for War and Peace in the Twentieth Century organises a programme of events every year.
 More details on our forthcoming and past events can be seen below.

 Annika Mombauer (on matters related to the First World War)